Lima Memorial Health System Logo

 Acute back pain often goes away on its own over several weeks.
 In some people, back pain persists.
 It may not go away completely or it may get more painful at times.

-Medicines can also help with your back pain.
+Medicines can help with your back pain.

 OVER-THE-COUNTER PAIN RELIEVERS